angwa/superban/README.md

 ```

-where superban is the name of the middleware, 10 is the number of request, 1 is the number of miniutes interval for the 10 request. and the last parameter 1 is the number of minutes you will be banned if you make a request more than 10 times per minute.
+Where superban is the name of the middleware, 10 is the number of request, 1 is the number of minutes interval for the 10 request. and the last parameter 1 is the number of minutes you will be banned if you make a request more than 10 times per minute.

 Update the limit to which ever value you want and you are good to go